TX Guide

 Hurricane wind through windowMaybe — read wind/hail deductibleNo

 Landlord building insurance does not replace your TV when groundwater hits the first floor storage cage.
+The owner’s policy rebuilds drywall; it does not buy you a new mattress.

 FEMA flood zones and Houston reality